chevere/docs/library/http-controller.md

 # HttpController

+Namespace `Chevere\Controller`

-An HttpController is a special [controller](controller.md) meant to be used in the context of HTTP requests.
+The HttpController is a special [controller](controller.md) meant to be used in the context of HTTP requests.
 The HttpController extends Controller by adding request [parameters](parameter.md) (GET, POST, FILES) and Middleware.

-All HttpController implement the `Chevere\Controller\HttpControllerInterface`.
+All HttpController implement the `Interfaces\HttpControllerInterface`.

 ## Accept GET